 Mathilde is told that Manech is “missing in action” but soon learns that he was sentenced to death by a court-martial.
 But Mathilde is sure that the man she loves is still alive somewhere.
 She starts a long journey to uncover the truth surrounding Manech’s fate after his sentencing.

 Despite Mathilde’s uncle and aunt’s advice to let go, she spends all her money travelling and hiring private investigators to find the last people Manech spent time with and their families, hoping to find somewhere a clue that will help continue to believe Manech is still alive.

-Mathilde will soon discovers that she is not the only one trying to understand what really happened to these five soldiers.
+Mathilde will soon discover that she is not the only one trying to understand what happened to these five soldiers.

 Paris brûle-t-il ?

 Paris brûle-t-il ?
 (Is Paris burning ?), directed by René Clément, starring Jean-Paul Belmondo, Alain Delon and Kirk Douglas, 1966.

 Based on the eponym book, Is Paris Burning ? is a Franco-American movie about the August 1944 Liberation of Paris from the German occupation during World War Two.
 While the Allies are advancing through France, the Resistance in Paris is pondering over the course of action to take since the American command is not ready to march on Paris.

 The Gaullists would rather wait.
 However, the Communists are ready to start a Parisian uprising to liberate the capital.